Can Wasps Really Smell Our Fear: The Buzz On Fear

 These questions have fascinated scientists and the public alike, sparking a flurry of research and speculation.

-In this article, we’ll delve into the fascinating world of wasp behavior and explore the latest findings on their ability to detect human emotions and faces.
+In this article, we’ll delve into the fascinating world of wasp behavior and explore the latest findings on their ability to detect human emotions and fears.

 Can Wasps Sense Fear?